mixu/miniq/readme.md

 ## Some notes on Node 0.10.x (supported since `0.1.x`)

 `miniq` uses `setImmediate` when available to break call stacks.

-The purpose of this is to prevent stack overflows from occurring when executing in a tight loop.
+This is done by default in order to prevent stack overflows from occurring when executing in a tight loop.
+However, if your workload is already asynchronous, then you will never run into a call stack overflow since async calls break up the call stack.

-However, note that this has a performance impact which can be substantial and is unnecessary if your payloads are already asynchronous - for example, with a test tree of 40k file read tasks using `file-dedupe` (which uses `miniq` internally), the runtime went from 50s to 30s simply by disabling the stack breaking.

-Because of the potential performance impact, I've added the `.maxStack` property on the queue; this is set to `50` by default, which seems to retain a good balance between call stack size and avoiding scheduling overhead.
+The `.maxStack` property on the queue controls when a `setImmediate` / `nextTick` call is inserted.
+It is set to `50` by default, which seems to retain a good balance between call stack size and avoiding scheduling overhead.

+ You should disable `maxStack` by setting it to `Infinity` if you know in advance that the work payloads are async and hence you will not need to occasionally break out of the call stack.

 To set the `maxStack`, set it on the return value.
 For example:

     var queue = parallel(10, [ ... ], onDone);
     queue.maxStack = Infinity;

+For maximum performance when operations are cheap (e.g. stat calls), set the queue `limit` to `Infinity` and the `maxStack` property to `Infinity`.
+This skips a lot of management overhead as all tasks are launched immediately and no stack breaks are inserted.

 ## Example: replacement for `parallelLimit`